BreakEven+™ • Estimation Stack • FALIB®

 Sold labor unit rates can display breakeven cost logic beneath the item itself with metadata.

-Pass-thru support revenue can reflect current support labor breakeven rather than a blended guess.
+Pass-thru support revenue can reflect current support labor breakeven instead of a blended guess.

-ODC can be added with zero markup or marked up separately by item for better estimating control.
+ODC can be added with zero markup or marked up separately by item for stronger estimating control.

-The estimate becomes easier to understand because each layer has a clearer financial role.
+The estimate becomes easier to understand because each layer has a clear financial role.

 Other Direct Costs